davidfotsa/Numerical_Methods_with_R/README.md

 # Numerical_Methods_with_R
-These are short codes about some numerical methods implemented in python
+These are short codes about some numerical methods implemented in R.
+Feel free to contact me